turnsk/gwtmvp/README.md

 Every presenter has its regular expression that is validated against the current GWT history token (if you're not familiar with how GWT history works [read here](http://www.gwtproject.org/doc/latest/DevGuideCodingBasicsHistory.html)), so that the MVP framework can find the best presenter for the current state.
 In this case, the `HelloPresenter` handles `greet` tokens or ones matching the pattern `greet/(name)`.

-The `onShow(MatchResult)` method is called every time the history token changes and this presenter's token regex matches it.
+The `onShow(String...)` method is called every time the history token changes and this presenter's token regex matches it.
 The `MatchResult` argument has the regex matching result of the current history token, so if you define groups in your regex, those are already populated in the argument.
 In most cases this method will fetch some identifiers from the history token and load/show the corresponding data in its view.
 Here we check whether a name was included in the token and if so populate the input field.

 The method `onGreetClick` annotated with `@HtmlHandler` gets called everytime the element with `data-gwtid="greetLink"` is clicked.
 Should you need to handle other events, just create annotated methods with appropriate event classes as the parameter, `HandlerView` generator will take care of the rest.
 Though, don't forget to call `HandlerView.setHandler` method to wire it all up.